derekfrye/sql-middleware/docs/Benchmarks.md

 - `middleware_param_convert` – benchmarks parameter conversion from `RowValues` into `rusqlite::Value`s.

 ### SQLx harness (`bench-harnesses/sqlx_lookup`)
-- Builds the same deterministic dataset (same seed and schema) using SQLx.
+- Rebuilds the same on-disk dataset (`benchmark_sqlite_single_lookup.db` in the repo root) using SQLx with the identical seed and schema.
 - Benchmarks `SqlitePool` + `query_as` lookups over the shuffled id list.
 - Lives outside the main crate so it can track the latest SQLx release without conflicting with `rusqlite`'s `libsqlite3-sys` requirements.
 - Run it with `cargo bench --manifest-path bench-harnesses/sqlx_lookup/Cargo.toml -- --save-baseline latest` (optionally setting `CRITERION_HOME` as above).